suyashdate-cryptoo/Python-Problem-Solving-/README.md

 - ### Linear Search
 A Python implementation of the Linear Search algorithm that searches for a target element by checking each item sequentially.
 - Binary Search
+- ### Binary Search
+A Python implementation of the Binary Search algorithm that efficiently finds a target element in a sorted array.

 ### Sorting Algorithms
 - Bubble Sort